 Although often treated as equivalent to Austrian cuisine, Viennese cuisine is all to its own.
-Even worse, is when it’s thought to be a simple variation of German cuisine!
+Even worse is when it’s considered a simple variation of German food!

-With the city’s location at imperial crossroads, Viennese cuisine pulls in influences both from western European cuisines like Italian and French as well as inspiration from the east including Hungarian, Jewish, and Polish.
-Some of the best Viennese dishes to keep on the lookout for include:
+With the city’s location at an imperial crossroads, Viennese cuisine pulls in influences from around the entire continent.
+At the city’s top restaurants, you’ll find food inspired by Western European cuisines like Italian and French and flavors from the East, including Hungarian, Jewish, and Polish.
+Some tasty Viennese dishes to keep on the lookout for include:

 - Rindsuppe: A beef soup with a clear broth often served with thin wheat noodles.

 - Wiener Schnitzel: Veal pounded into a thin slice, breaded with batter, and pan-fried to golden perfection.